 As a result, businesses are seeing the effects of these fluctuations in electricity prices reflected in their electricity bills.

 We understand that for businesses the impact of changing electricity prices on your operating costs can make it difficult to effectively plan and budget for the future.

-We offer a range of flexible contracting options that can help to ease the strain of unpredictable pricing.
+That’s why we offer a range of flexible contracting options that can help your business better navigate fluctuations in the energy market.

-While traditional fixed-price contracting locks in a price based on pricing at the time of the agreement, our flexible options like STEP² Online and STEP Index can make managing the more extreme swings of market volatility easier to navigate.
+While traditional fixed-price contracting locks in a price based on pricing at the time of the agreement, our flexible options like Strategically Timed Energy Procurement (STEP) Online and STEP Index can make managing the more extreme swings of market volatility easier to navigate.

 Exactly when you agree to your contract price can make a significant difference to cost, so it is worthwhile considering the types of contracting available.
 Learn more about two of our most flexible options below.

-Shell Energy’s STEP Online product is designed to help larger businesses (customers that use more than 2000 MWh per year in at least one state) manage timing risk and exposure to market volatility.
+Shell Energy’s STEP Online product is designed to help larger businesses (customers that use more than 5GWh per annum) manage timing risk and exposure to market fluctuations.

 Instead of agreeing to prices upfront at the time of contracting, STEP Online allows customers to choose prices for parcels as small as 5 per cent of total volume for the purchase period on a quarterly or annual basis.

 This gives businesses an opportunity to monitor market prices for electricity and environmental schemes to proactively manage timing risk.